 According to Berdovich, this mind set is changing.
 “Most of my customers want to know more about their products than compliance requires, such as particle shape - it’s invaluable in case problems arise later in formulation - but you can’t find out much more if you’re using laser scatter or light obscuration devices,” he says.

-Then he read in a trade magazine about new instrumentation called the FlowCAM®, an imaging particle analysis system that automatically detects the presence of particles and microorganisms in a sample, including transparent, semi transparent and sub-visible particles.
+Then he read in a trade magazine about new instrumentation called the FlowCam, an imaging particle analysis system (flow imaging microscope) that automatically detects the presence of particles and microorganisms in a sample, including transparent, semi transparent and sub-visible particles.

-The instrument’s software package does typical spreadsheet analysis operations on particle data while presenting the results visually as images- as opposed to tabular representation.
+The instrument’s software, VisualSpreadsheet does typical spreadsheet analysis operations on particle data while presenting the results visually as images- as opposed to tabular representation.
 It incorporates statistical pattern recognition for particle characterization, a big improvement over simple value filtering.

 Not relying on scatter